-Your lender may not use this same application but will require one similar to it.
+Your lender may not use this same PPP payroll report template but will require one similar to it.
 The more information you have available and the more familiar you are with the process, the quicker you can apply for financial aid.

-If you only get one loan such, as an EIDL loan, you could use the proceeds for both payroll costs and working capital.
+- If you only get one loan such, as an EIDL loan, you could use the proceeds for both payroll and working capital costs.

-Keep in mind, while lenders get up and running with the program, the government is working on providing more precise instructions.
-Please know that the situation is changing every day because this program is a work and progress.
-Future changes are expected.
+Keep in mind that while lenders get up and running with the program, the government provides more precise instructions.
+Please know that the situation changes every day because this program is a work and progress.
+You can expect future changes.